Amar1729/Amar1729.github.io/markdown/brew-tap-for-deluge.md

   end
 end
 ```

+The first block of lines are required for every Homebrew formula, and include basic metadata about the package.
+Note that I haven't filled out the `sha256` attribute yet - it's required, but I haven't downloaded the URL to my machine yet.
+You could do this in advance, and run `sha256sum` yourself; or you could wait for Homebrew to error and tell you the calculated SHA256, which is a little easier.

+The next few lines describe this package's dependencies, which we've pulled from Deluge's install page and found the proper names for by using `brew search`.

+As long as you have `resource` blocks, we'll now go through the installation for Python packages.
+By convention, Homebrew will install a Python environment into a formula's `libexec` directory if it requires any Python modules, and we add that directory to the `PYTHONPATH` for this formula only.
+We then iterate over each resource, installing it into the formula's site-packages, and then call `setup_install_args` one last time to install the `deluge` Python module after its dependencies have been installed.

+Finally, we'll write an "env script" into the formula `bin/` directory - if you take a look at these scripts, they are typically bash scripts that set certain environment variables (`PYTHONPATH` in this case) and then call a certain target executable (here, `libexec/bin/deluge-gtk`).
+This allows Homebrew to isolate an environment into each formula's own directory and set variables if required.

 Now we can try building it.
 We'll use `--only-dependencies` first to pull in the dependencies first, and then use `--verbose` to get all the output while Homebrew builds the package.